Public Transit Operators Across the Globe Select Conduent to Advance Fare Collection Systems

 "These recently won contracts underscore the shift in the transportation industry to advance urban mobility by embracing next-generation technology," said Mark Brewer, President, Global Public Sector Solutions, Conduent.
 "Operators are responding to customers' demands for seamless journeys and a wider range of payment methods.
 Our technology and expertise are helping operators meet these demands."

 Conduent is a leading provider of automated and analytics-based transportation solutions for government agencies.
-These solutions, spanning roadway charging and management, parking and curbside management, and advanced transit and public safety systems, enable streamlined and personalized services for citizens and travelers who use them.
+These solutions, spanning roadway charging and management, parking and kerbside management, and advanced transit and public safety systems, enable streamlined and personalised services for citizens and travellers who use them.
 The company has been helping transportation clients for more than 50 years and operates in 27 countries.

 About Conduent